MC Hammer: Bankruptcy, lawsuits, and media reaction

-In 1997, just prior to beginning his ministry, Hammer (who by that time had re-adopted "M.C.") was the subject of an episode of The Oprah Winfrey Show and the VH1 series Behind the Music (music from his album Inside Out was featured in this documentary).
+In 1997, just prior to beginning his ministry, Hammer (who by that time had re-adopted "MC") was the subject of an episode of The Oprah Winfrey Show and the VH1 series Behind the Music (music from his album Inside Out was featured in this documentary).
 In these appearances, Burrell admitted "that [he] had already used up most of [his] fortune of over $20 million, proving that money is nothing if it doesn't bring peace and if priorities are wrong".
 He would go on to express a similar point in other interviews as well.

 During numerous interviews on radio stations and television channels throughout the years, Hammer was constantly questioned about his bankruptcy.
 During an interview by WKQI-FM (95.5) for the promotion of his "Pioneers Of Hip Hop 2009" gig at the Fox Theatre in Detroit (which featured 2 Live Crew, Naughty by Nature, Too Short, Biz Markie and Roxanne Shanté), Hammer was asked about his finances by the Mojo in the Morning host.
 Hammer responded on Twitter, saying that Mojo was a "coward" and threatened to cancel commercials for his upcoming show.

 On November 21, 2011, the U.S. government filed a lawsuit in Federal District Court in California against Hammer to obtain a court judgment on his unpaid taxes for years 1996 and 1997.
 In December 2011, this litigation was reported in the media.
 Hammer owed $779,585 in back taxes from his earnings dating back to 1996–1997; during the years, Hammer was believed to be facing his worst financial problems.
 After years of public and media ridicule regarding his financial problem, Hammer tried to assure fans and "naysayers" via Twitter, saying that he had proof he had already taken care of his debt with the IRS.
 "700k – Don't get too excited ..
 I paid them already and kept my receipt.
 Stamped by a US Federal Judge", Hammer tweeted from his account @MCHammer.

 However, the District Court ruled against Hammer.
 He appealed, but, on December 17, 2015, the United States Court of Appeals for the Ninth Circuit rejected Hammer's argument that because the government had not listed those taxes in the government's proof of claim filed with the Bankruptcy Court, the government should be stopped from collecting the taxes.
 According to a 2017 episode of the Reelz TV series Broke & Famous, the situation was eventually resolved.
 As of the making of the aforementioned Broke & Famous episode, Hammer had a reported net worth of $1.5 million.